Submit additional information

 Year MDCXCVII, at the age of XXXXIX years.

-In token of perpetual gratitude.
+As a sign of perpetual gratitude.

-O. Trinitarians have laid this monument.
+Fr. the Trinitarians have laid this monument.".

 Time of construction: